jacobszmon/Git-Info-Pages/docs/02-Git-Life-Cycles/02-Git-Life-Cycles.md

 Now Git can add a current version of your working directory or a specific file to the **Staging Area**.

+Files in the working directory cannot be committed unless they are staged.

 If you are working on a full project and need to save a lot of files at once, you can save the entire working directory by using `git add .` or a specific file with `git add <FILENAME>`.

 To add the working directory to the staging area: